 As of now, you can deactivate a checkout session associated with the checkout link or payment link by deactivating respective link through APIs or the Speed web application.

 You can also deactivate a checkout session through the checkout session APIs; check this out.
 Once you deactivate a checkout session, the associated payment’s status changes to cancel.

-The following are the checkout sessions API endpoints for creating, deactivating and updating checkout sessions.
+The following are the checkout sessions API endpoints for creating and deactivating, updating, retrieving and retrieving the checkout session by payment ID.
 Additionally, subscribe to webhook events to receive instant notifications.

 The majority of the tasks of accepting payments on-chain or via the lightning network are completed by the checkout session.
 The API response for the payment resource varies depending on the payment method(s) that have been selected within the Speed web application.
 Some other additional use cases, listed below, are also dependent on the checkout session.